Instability of the solitary waves for the generalized Boussinesq equations: Introduction

 For the $H^1\times L^2$-solution $(u,v)^T$ of (\ref{eq:GBQ})--(\ref{eq:initialdata}), the momentum Q and the energy E are conserved under the flow, where

 There are several related results for the generalized Boussinesq equation.
-For the local existence result, Liu \cite{Liu-JDDE-93} proved the system \eqref{eq:ut} is locally well-posed in $H^1(\mathbb R)\times L^2(\mathbb R)$.
-For the stability theories, Bona and Sachs \cite{bosach-CMP-88} proved when $0<p<4,$ $\frac p4<\omega^2<1,$ the solitary wave solution is orbitally stable.
-Liu \cite{Liu-JDDE-93} proved the orbital instability if $0<p<4$ and $\omega^2<\frac p4$, or $p\ge 4$ and $\omega^2<1$.
-Liu \cite{Liu-SJMA-95} proved that when the wave speed $\omega=0$, the solitary wave solution is strongly unstable by blowup.
-Later, Liu, Ohta and Todorova \cite{LiuOhtaTod-AIPANL-07} further showed that when $0<p<\infty$ and $0 < 2(p+2)\omega^2 <p,$ the solitary wave solution is strongly unstable by blowup.
-For the abstract Hamiltonian systems, we refer to Grillakis, Shatah and Strauss \cite{GrShStr-87}, \cite{GrShStr-90} for the general stability/instability theories, in which the Vakhitov-Kolokolov's stability criterions of the solitary waves were confirmed except the degenerate cases.
-In the degenerate cases, it was also proved by Comech and Pelinovsky \cite{CoPe-CPAM-03} (see also \cite{Ohta-JFA-11}) that the solitary wave solution is orbitally instable under some regularity restrictions in the nonlinearity (for example, $p$ should be suitable large in our cases).
-In this paper, we consider the stability theory on the solitary wave solutions of the generalized Boussinesq equation and aim to show the instability in the degenerate cases without any regularity restriction.
-It is worth noting that none of the frameworks of Grillakis, Shatah and Strauss \cite{GrShStr-87, GrShStr-90} and Comech and Pelinovsky \cite{CoPe-CPAM-03} are available in our cases, either because of the degeneration or because of insufficient regularity of the nonlinearity.
+For a local existence result, Liu \cite{Liu-JDDE-93} proved that the system \eqref{eq:ut} is locally well-posed in $H^1(\mathbb R)\times L^2(\mathbb R)$.
+For the stability theories, Bona and Sachs \cite{bosach-CMP-88} proved that when $0<p<4,$ $\frac p4<\omega^2<1,$ the solitary wave solution is orbitally stable.
+Liu \cite{Liu-JDDE-93} proved the orbital instability if $0<p<4$ and $\omega^2<\frac p4$ or $p\ge 4$ and $\omega^2<1$.
+Liu \cite{Liu-SJMA-95} proved that when the wave speed $\omega=0$, the solitary wave solution is strongly unstable by blow-up.
+Liu, Ohta, and Todorova \cite{LiuOhtaTod-AIPANL-07} showed that when $0<p<\infty$ and $0 < 2(p+2)\omega^2 <p,$ the solitary wave solution is strongly unstable by blow-up.
+For the abstract Hamiltonian systems, we refer the readers to Grillakis, Shatah, and Strauss \cite{GrShStr-87,GrShStr-90} for the stability/instability theories, in which the Vakhitov-Kolokolov stability criteria of the solitary waves were confirmed except the degenerate cases.
+In the degenerate cases, it was also proved by Comech and Pelinovsky \cite{CoPe-CPAM-03} (see also \cite{Ohta-JFA-11}) that the solitary wave solution is orbitally unstable under some regularity restrictions in the nonlinearity (for example, $p$ should be suitably large in our cases).
+In this paper, we consider the stability theory on the solitary wave solutions of the generalized Boussinesq equation and aim to show its instability in the degenerate cases without any regularity restriction.
+It is worth noting that none of the above two frameworks of Grillakis, Shatah and Strauss \cite{GrShStr-87, GrShStr-90} and Comech and Pelinovsky \cite{CoPe-CPAM-03} are available in our cases, either because of the degeneration or because of insufficient regularity of the nonlinearity.

 Before starting our theorem, we give some definitions.
-Let $v_0=\int_{-\infty}^x u_1(y)\dy$, $\vec u=(u,v)^T$, $\vec u_0=(u_0,v_0)^T$, and $\overrightarrow{\Phi_\omega}=(\phi_\omega,-\omega \phi_\omega)^T$.
+Let $v_0=\int_{-\infty}^x u_1(y)\,\mathrm dy$, $\vec u=(u,v)^T$, $\vec u_0=(u_0,v_0)^T$, and $\overrightarrow{\Phi_\omega}=(\phi_\omega,-\omega \phi_\omega)^T$.
 For $\varepsilon>0$, we denote the set $ U_\varepsilon\big(\overrightarrow{\Phi_\omega}\big)$ as